Carcess/feature-flicks/README.md

 # feature-flicks Movie App - Built with React and Bootstrap

+All Component will be seprated in component folder

-1. Adding Navbar Component and Render it in Homepage
+# Navbar Component
+it will be shown on each page top.